 A few things to know about our heroine Phyrne Fisher: She’s a fashionable feminist in 1928 Melbourne.
 She’s a wealthy aristocrat, and she’s a private detective who can fly a plane.

-She also drives her Hispano-Suiza car like she’s on a race track at all times, and she wears trousers when it’s convenient.
+She also drives her Hispano-Suiza car like she’s on a race track at all times and wears trousers when it’s convenient.
 She’d never be caught without her pearl-handled pistol or a bottle of chompers.

 Phryne was getting out of the car.
 Dot closed her eyes.
 Miss Fisher was about to happen to someone again. — Kerry Greenwood